-Living in Japan is a unique experience, topped only by how unique a Japanese apartment can be.
-In response to many inquiries, we’ve put together a general rundown of what furnishings and amenities you should expect in a "typical" Japanese apartment.
+Living in a typical Japanese apartment is a unique experience for most Westerners, topped only by how unique a these apartment can be.
+In response to many inquiries, we’ve put together a general rundown of what furnishings and amenities you should expect in a "typical" Japanese apartment and accommodations in Japan that most teachers face.

 Keep in mind that living conditions can vary greatly.
 The information that follows, applies to private apartments meant for single occupants.
 These are typically the type of furnished accommodations that Aeon, or other English schools might provide for their teachers.